fbpx Skip to content

 A selection of objects from our ground floor galleries will be on display in our third-floor exhibition hall, as well as in our Joan Courtois Gallery, spanning three floors of the Museum’s glass stairwell.

-Will you charge admission during construction?
+Are you charging admission during construction?

-Will clay classes be running?
+Are clay classes running?

 Will the Gardiner Shop be open?